httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The signature parameters are serialized using the rules in {{Section 4 of RFC8941}} as follows:

 1. Let the output be an empty string.
+2. Determine an order for the content identifiers of the covered content.
+Once this order is chosen, it cannot be changed.
-2. Serialize the content identifiers of the covered content as an ordered `inner-list` according to {{Section 4.1.1.1 of RFC8941}} and append this to the output.
+3. Serialize the content identifiers of the covered content as an ordered `inner-list` according to {{Section 4.1.1.1 of RFC8941}} and append this to the output.
+4. Determine an order for signature metadata parameters.
+Once this order is chosen, it cannot be changed.
-3. Append the signature metadata as parameters according to {{Section 4.1.1.2 of RFC8941}} in the any order, skipping fields that are not available or not used for this signature:
+5. Append the signature metadata as parameters according to {{Section 4.1.1.2 of RFC8941}} in the chosen order, skipping fields that are not available or not used for this signature:
    * `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as an `sf-string` value.
    * `keyid`: The identifier for the key material as an `sf-string` value.
    * `created`: Creation time as an `sf-integer` UNIX timestamp value.
 Sub-second precision is not supported.
    * `expires`: Expiration time as an `sf-integer` UNIX timestamp value.
 Sub-second precision is not supported.
    * `nonce`: A random unique value generated for this signature.
-4. The output contains the signature parameters value.
+6. The output contains the signature parameters value.

 Note that the `inner-list` serialization is used for the covered content value instead of the `sf-list` serialization in order to facilitate this value's additional inclusion in the `Signature-Input` header's dictionary,